 Update 11:38: Islanders beat writer Aruther Staple says the team will not put a claim on Sean Avery

 Talks have been swirling that the Islanders could claim Sean Avery off re-entry waivers.
-The talk started after NY Post hockey writer Larry Brooks published an article that suggested the Islanders could make a claim to the New York Ranger pest.
+The talk started after NY Post hockey writer Larry Brooks published an article that suggested the Islanders celebrity news could make a claim to the New York Ranger pest.

 The Brooks article suggests that Isles GM Garth Snow was being “coy concerning claiming the winger on waivers.”